-U.S. women’s national soccer team reassembles at the end of a ‘crazy’ year
+U.S. women’s national soccer team reassembles near the end of ‘a crazy year’

 Despite the NWSL’s inactivity, Mewis added: “I feel like everybody is going to be well prepared. … It really is a team of professionals, and everyone knows what they need to be prepared for a world tournament next year.”

-The move to England has proven beneficial to Mewis.
+The move to England has proved beneficial to Mewis.
 She has scored twice in seven Women’s Super League matches and had a goal in Manchester City’s 3-1 extra-time victory over Everton in the FA Cup final at Wembley Stadium.

-Lavelle, Heath and Press are featuring regularly, while Morgan is getting up to speed after giving birth in May.
+Lavelle, Heath and Press are featuring regularly, and Morgan is getting up to speed after giving birth in May.
 All will remain in the English league for the foreseeable future.

 “I would love to play in the NWSL again someday,” Mewis said.
 “The NWSL is doing a lot of things really well.
-Who knows what the future brings.”
+Who knows what the future brings?”

 The Dutch camp will reunite her with her older sister, Kristie, a Houston Dash midfielder who has regained national team status since Andonovski’s hiring last year.